 "The Critical Review of Real Estate Law is one of the oldest and most prestigious journals in the legal field, founded in 1925"

-Its own scope was initially linked to real estate and registration law, but it progressively went on to cover all private, civil and commercial law, and even certain matters of public law linked to the registration world, such as urban law.
+Its own scope was initially linked to real estate and registration law, but progressively it was covering all private, civil and commercial law and even certain matters of public law linked to the registration world, such as urban law.

 Regular contributors to the magazine are law professors, lawyers, notaries, and property and commercial registrars.

-Consult all the members of the Council of Real Estate Law Review by clicking on the following link.
+Consult all the members of the Board of Review of Real Estate Law by clicking on the following link.